top of page

 My Personal Take

 Lake Geneva is definitely a place where you can easily spend a week with family and friends.
 It possesses a wonderful southern atmosphere.
 There's plenty to do in and around the lake.
 I highly recommend walking through the Lavaux vineyards, visiting Evian, and exploring Château de Chillon.
 If I had a week or more to spend in one location, it would be Lake Geneva.
-During previous trips, we've stayed in Evian to explore the southern side of the lake, and we enjoyed the amenities offered by Montreux.
+I’ve stayed both in Montreux and in Evian (french side), and each gave a different angle on the lake.
+My top recommendation is to spend time walking the Lavaux vineyards and visiting Château de Chillon.

 2. Lake Lucerne – Storybook Scenery and Rich History